-The aim of this field guide is to present the 95 butterfly species most commonly seen in the temperate plains of mainland France, and to make it easier to identify them.
+The aim of this field guide is to present the 98 butterfly species most commonly seen in the mediterranean area and Corsica of France, and to make it easier to identify them.
 Beware, that in some cases, the species may require capture or even examination of the genitalia to confirm identification.
 This mini-guide is designed to help you, but does not cover all the species in the given area.
 It also describes the Sterf-eBMS protocol for setting up and monitoring transects and counting butterflies.